kieranpotts/dotfiles/.github/ISSUE_TEMPLATE/BUG.md

 assignees: ''
 ---

-Use this issue to report a suspected bug in the software system, or an incident such as an outage that made the software system unusable.
+Use this issue to report a suspected bug in the software system.

 Bugs are errors or regressions in the expected behavior of a computer program, either in terms of its functionality and behaviors or its non-functional attributes such as performance and availability, discovered in production.
 Bugs are caused by changes in a program's business logic or its configuration, causing the system to behave in unintended ways, to produce incorrect results, or to otherwise not work as specified.